Sports betting front and center in renewed legalized gambling debate

 But a betting man might give legislation authorizing online sports betting in the Peach State the best odds to advance.

-“It’s the easiest one to pass,” said Georgia Rep. Ron Stephens, R-Savannah, chairman of the House Economic Development & Tourism Committee.
-“It clearly does not require a constitutional amendment. … It’s just a matter of us giving the [Georgia] Lottery Commission direction and authority they already have.”
+“It’s the easiest one to pass,” said state Rep. Ron Stephens, R-Savannah, chairman of the House Economic Development & Tourism Committee.
+“It clearly does not require a constitutional amendment. … It’s just a matter of us giving the (Georgia) Lottery Commission direction and authority they already have.”

-Efforts going back the better part of a decade to legalize casino gambling and pari-mutuel betting on horse racing in Georgia have been unable to muster the two-thirds majorities in the state House and Senate required to approve constitutional amendments and put them on the statewide ballot.
+Efforts going back the better part of a decade to legalize casino gambling and parimutuel betting on horse racing have been unable to muster the two-thirds majorities in the state House and Senate required to approve constitutional amendments and put them on the statewide ballot.

 Supporters say sports betting, on the other hand, would only require simple majorities to get through the two legislative chambers because it could be accomplished simply by amending the law that created the Georgia Lottery during the 1990s.